VoltDB/volt-testcontainer/README.md

 `volt-testcontainer` is a project designed to integrate and test with VoltDB using containerized environments.
 This project includes various integration tests and procedures to ensure reliable and efficient interaction with the VoltDB database.

 ## Key Features
+- **VoltDB testcontainer API**: Set of APIs to use a given VoltDB image and load your procedures and test using Junit.
 - **Integration Tests**: A set of integration tests to validate the functionalities of VoltDB in a containerized setup.
 - **Database Procedures**: Custom procedures for initializing and interacting with the VoltDB database.
 - **Schema Management**: Schema definitions and management tailored for VoltDB.